dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 `query_index` is derived from `challenge1` as
 `first_u32_be(challenge1) mod tableau_count`.
 The verifier checks that the serialized query entry equals the corresponding tableau entry.
+The row response uses `eval_row = query_index mod row_count` and evaluates that row across all present columns.

 The minimal arithmetic field is the local prime field `Fp`, where `p = 2^64 - 59`.
 A tableau coefficient is the first eight bytes of a